 and so on.

 In the case of a regular beat process profile, a rate can be assigned in the simplest possible fashion by dividing the number of cycles by the length of the temporal region occupied by the beating process profile as a whole.
-Irregular process profiles of this sort, for example as identified in the clinic, or in the readings on an aircraft instrument panel, are often of diagnostic significance.
+Irregular process profiles of this sort, for example as identified in the clinic, or in the readings on an aircraft instrument panel, are often of diagnostic significance.]

 In the case of rate process profiles in general, measurement data are often expressed not in terms of the process profile instantiated across a temporal interval, but rather of what holds at some specific temporal instant.
 The latter is then defined in terms of the former in the following way: